 Uncapping university efficiency

-Keith Houghton and Mark Clisby
+by Keith Houghton and Mark Clisby

 A key policy difference between the federal government and the opposition relates to the capping of federal funding for university places.
 There are multiple effects of this policy including those relating to society, economic opportunity and equity as well as government cashflow and university efficiency.
 The research described here examines the consequences on university efficiency (as measured by outputs per million dollars spent) of the uncapping of funding.